reportmill/SnapKit/ReadMe.md

 # SnapKit
 SnapKit is a Java UI kit.
 Check out a [demo of SnapKit running in the browser](http://www.reportmill.com/snaptea/BusyBox).
 Why do we need another UI kit?
-Because JavaFX is missing many great aspects of Swing, and vice versa.
+Because JavaFX is missing many great aspects of Swing, and Swing is missing great aspects of JavaFX.
-And neither of them can be compiled to JavaScript to run natively in the browser.
+And neither can be compiled to JavaScript to run natively in the browser.

 What's to love about Swing?